8 Array Formulas

 Open the file.

-Select cell C6 and enter formula
+Select cell C6 and enter the formula

 =SUM(B2:B5*C2:C5)

-.Repeat this action for cell D6, the entered formula is
+.Repeat for cell D6; the formula is

 =SUM(B2:B5*D2:D5)